 Land use information is important to air dispersion modelling, firstly to ensure that the appropriate dispersion coefficients and wind profiles (specified as surface roughness) are used, and secondly, that the most appropriate chemical transformation models are employed.
 Urban conditions result in different dispersion conditions than in rural areas, as well as changing the vertical wind profiles.
+Urban conditions are also generally associated with increased levels of VOCs, thereby influencing chemical equilibriums between the photochemical reactions of oxides of nitrogen, carbon monoxide and ozone.

-Urban conditions are chemical equilibriums and ozone.
+Locations of the Sasol study area centres at Sasolburg, Secunda and Ekandustria and Natref study area in Sasolburg PLAN OF STUDY REPORT: Figure 1-1:

-Figure 1-1: Locations of the study area centres at Sasolburg, Secunda and Ekandustria PLAN OF STUDY REPORT:
+An air quality impact study for Natref for postponement and exemption applications from minimum emission standards

-An air quality impact study for Sasol for postponement and exemption applications from minimum emission standards Report No.: 13STL01 Rev 0.1 It can be appreciated that the definition of urban and rural conditions for the dispersion coefficients and wind profiles, on the one hand, and chemical reactions on the other, may not be the same.
+It can be appreciated that the definition of urban and rural conditions for the dispersion coefficients and wind profiles, on the one hand, and chemical reactions on the other, may not be the same.
 Nonetheless, it was decided to use the US Environmental protection Agency's (US EPAs) guideline on air dispersion models (US EPA, 2005), to classify the surrounding land-use as rural or urban based on the Auer method, which is strictly recommended for selecting dispersion coefficients.
 The classification scheme is based on the activities within a 3 km radius of the emitting stack.
 Areas typically defined as rural include residences with grass lawns and trees, large estates, metropolitan parks and golf courses, agricultural areas, undeveloped land and water surfaces.
 An area is defined as urban if it has less than 35% vegetation coverage or the area falls into one of the use types in Table 1-1.